 Vermont’s wildlife requires food, water, shelter and mates to survive and reproduce.
 Different species travel various distances to meet these basic needs.
 As they move from one large tract of habitat to another they need some sort of connection – or corridors.
 These corridors can be a narrow swath of wetland along a stream, a large swath of forest, or a tunnel under an interstate highway.
 Without these corridors, wildlife struggle to maintain healthy, genetically diverse populations.

 Building homes, businesses, shops and services further from our historic centers on larger lots of land can take a toll on Vermont’s natural environment.
 These buildings, along with the roads and other infrastructure needed to service these developments, can carve up habitat that our wildlife needs to survive.
-From 1980 to 2000, Vermonters consumed land at a rate of 2.5 times the rate of population growth.

 As land is converted for human activities, habitats that were once contiguous become divided into separate fragments.
 If populations of plant and animal species are not free to move from one area to another, population extinction or inbreeding may result.
 Providing linkages between habitats reduces these risks and helps maintain genetic diversity and a population’s health.
 Conservation of large tracts of habitat linked via corridors are both necessary to maintain our wildlife habitat and natural areas.